TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 46/Jeremiah 46.15.md

 ---

-Why are thy strong ones swept away? they stood not, because Jehovah did drive them.
+Why are your strong ones swept away? they didn't stand, because Yahweh did drive them.